top of page

 Origins

-The IntLaw Investment Arbitration Moot, also referred to as the IntLaw Moot, was established by IntLaw LLP as a natural extension of the firm’s strong commitment to legal education and to supporting the development of the next generation of practitioners in public international law and international arbitration.
+The IntLaw Investment Arbitration Moot, also referred to as the IntLaw Moot, was established through the IntLaw Foundation as a natural extension of IntLaw LLP’s longstanding commitment to legal education and to supporting the development of the next generation of practitioners in public international law and international arbitration.
 It reflects a sustained appreciation for the importance of accessible, high-quality training in shaping future professionals in these areas.

 The IntLaw Moot was conceived with a clear objective: to make both the study and practice of public international law and international arbitration genuinely accessible.
 In doing so, it brings together participants drawn to public international law as the substantive framework of the dispute, and those interested in international arbitration as the procedural mechanism through which that dispute is resolved.